Guadeloupe: France 'ready to discuss' autonomy for the island | DW | 27.11.2021

 The economic situation in Guadeloupe is more precarious than in continental France.
 Some 34.5% of the population live in poverty and 19% of people are unemployed.

-Nearby Martinique — also a French Caribbean territory — is one of the better-off overseas territories, but the rate of poverty was 29.8% in 2018, according to the national institute of statistics.
+Nearby Martinique — also a French Caribbean territory — is one of the better-off overseas territories, but the poverty rate was 29.8% in 2018, according to the National Institute of Statistics.

 The concession followed protests that turned violent in Guadeloupe, requiring Paris to send extra elite security forces to the Caribbean island.